 Section 4.
-Full-time employees shall be eligible for tuition reimbursement up to a maximum of \$2,000 for the period July 1, 2015 to June 30, 2016 after successful completion of accredited academic undergraduate or graduate courses which would enable professional employees to maintain or improve skills required in performing their current job duties, or, in the case of employees who are enrolled in a degree program, which are necessary for completion of a degree in nursing or a related health-care field.
+Full-time employees shall be eligible for tuition reimbursement up to a maximum of \$2,000 per contract year for the period July 1, 2016 to June 30, 2019 after successful completion of accredited academic undergraduate or graduate courses which would enable professional employees to maintain or improve skills required in performing their current job duties, or, in the case of employees who are enrolled in a degree program, which are necessary for completion of a degree in nursing or a related health-care field.

-Educational leave as outlined in Section 3 above may be used by an employee in hourly increments, to a total of 37.5 or 40 hours for the period July 1, 2015 through June 30, 2016, to allow an employee's attendance at a college course for which tuition reimbursement has been approved.
+Educational leave as outlined in Section 3 above may be used by an employee in hourly increments, to a total of 37.5 or 40 hours per contract year for the period July 1, 2016 through June 30, 2019, to allow an employee's attendance at a college course for which tuition reimbursement has been approved.
+Educational leave may also be used for the performance of clinical hours required for completion of tuition reimbursement-eligible courses.
 The use of educational leave for this purpose is subject to management's ability to maintain efficient operations and provided that an alternate work schedule could not be arranged.